 Medical Marijuana in NE

-Nebraska doesn’t have a dedicated medical cannabis program, but that might be changing soon.
+Nebraska doesn’t have a dedicated medical cannabis program, but that might change soon.
 Advocates were working on getting a measure on the ballot in 2020, which is now pushed to Nov 2022 (writing of this post,) and if it passes, NE will join the majority of states with medical marijuana programs.

 There are many reasons why people support medical marijuana.
 Some people find that cannabis helps them manage their chronic discomfort, while others find it helps with anxiety, unhappiness, and even PTSD.